Scott Farmer HNC Childhood Practice

 My name is Scott Farmer, I’m 17 and I stay in Mid Calder.
 I left school after completing my 5th year and I am currently an HNC Childhood Practice student at West Lothian College.
-I was a bit worried about whether or not I was going to get the correct results I needed to get on the course.
+I was a bit worried about whether I was going to get the correct results I needed to get onto the course.
 Thankfully I did and I began studying at the College in August 2018.

 I want to be a primary school teacher and for me HNC Childhood Practice seems like a logical way to take the first steps toward that goal.
 Being a primary school teacher really appeals to me because the idea of being a positive influence and making a difference to someone’s life is so rewarding.

-This idea that Childcare isn’t a traditional male vocation had no influence on my decision, In fact if anything it encouraged me because when I spoke to people at careers fairs at school and told them my end goal was to be a primary teacher, everyone was really supportive due to the lack of men in primary teaching at the time.
+This idea that Childcare isn’t a traditional male vocation had no influence on my decision.
+In fact, if anything, it encouraged me because when I spoke to people at careers fairs at school and told them my end goal was to be a primary teacher, everyone was really supportive due to the lack of men in primary teaching at the time.